Extended-Object-Detection-ROS/object_spatial_tools_ros/README.md

 ## 1. robot_short_object_memory_node.py
 Remembers objects in moving frame for short period of time.
-Simplified algorithm to add new object.
+Simplified algorithm to add new object:
 ```mermaid
 graph LR
     A[get new detected object] --> B{type exists?}